moliver28/research-handbook/content/handbook/product/ux/ux-showcase.md

     The UX Showcase is to share and discuss your work informally, not fancy storytelling.
 - **Just enough sophistication**:
     Help us strive for a [low level of shame](/handbook/values/#low-level-of-shame) and share your work with as little sophistication as possible.
-    While some topics gain from a more sophisticated presentation, this sophistication raises the perception of quality, puts unnecessary pressure on other speakers, and might make it harder for others to engage.
+    While some topics gain from a more sophisticated story, this sophistication raises the perception of quality, puts unnecessary pressure on other speakers, and might make it harder for others to engage.
 - **Relatable**:
     Structure your story with the audience in mind, to elicit feedback from them, and highlight potential overlaps.
     This makes it easier for people to relate, find value, and engage.